victo-1118/fast_api_to_do_list/README.md

 I should probably add some more comments to my backend and frontend

-thinking of just adding description currently just basic stuff and then I can add more design or features
+thinking of just adding description currently just basic stuff and then I can add more design or features 1/11/2025 just added the items descriptions after clicking them. think im going to focus on mobile first before adding computer query media stuff etc.
+I think im almost ready to make the fetch api calls but first i got to fix the sidebar (back to list button dont make sense if your already at the list page)